rdpoor/mu/README.md

 Works great.
 Going this route, we need to go back to the idea of "one source per input", that is, can't share streams across multiple sinks.

+mune15 is the same thing, but uses a library class, RandomSelectPlayer to accomplish the same thing.

+### Maybe the right way to do a sequencer

+std::map is a C++ class that associates keys with values.
+Keys are kept sorted in a b-tree, so key access is relatively fast.

+So we could create a Stream object whose keys are starting times (in ticks) and whose values are stream objects.
+We might optionally crop each stream to stop when the next stream starts, or otherwise let each stream play out to its natural end.

+Correspondingly, when does a stream really start?
+We've agreed that a stream can have a negative start time, meaning it "starts before the downbeat".
+In fact, it could start arbitrarily early.

+Extending this idea all the way, a SequenceStream becomes an AddStream where each input has its own offset; there's no real switching from one stream to the next.

+At at that point, there's no need to keep a std::map, since the delay offsets are embodied in DelayStream objects.

+Suggestion: retrofit mune13 to use a SequenceStream class built using this.